sowavy234/sowavy234/README.md

 - 👋 Hi, I’m @sowavy234
-- 👀 I’m interested in ... learning alot
+- 👀 godly
-- 🌱 I’m currently learning ...
+- 🌱 wavy
-- 💞️ I’m looking to collaborate on ...
+- 💞️ love
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 king
-- ⚡ Fun fact: ... i love reptiles
+- ⚡ i love reptiles

 <!---
 sowavy234/sowavy234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.